Music Psychology

 The Bigger Message

-Why does "Manchild" resonate so deeply?
-A 2023 study showed that women perform 7 more hours of household and mental labor than men weekly.
-While Sabrina is essentially validating female frustration and anger, she distinctively created an eye-opener through comedy and satire to prove that it's not just the man, but the system that rewards them for staying emotionally small.
+Why does manchild resonate?
+A 2023 Study has shown women doing seven more hours of household and mental labour than men.
+While she is essentially validating female frustration and anger she distinctively created an eye-opener in a comedy and satire way to prove that it is not the man but the system that rewards them for staying small.

 References